The Enoree 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Runners start on quiet country roads before the route moves onto singletrack through pine ridges, hardwood bottomlands, and multiple creek crossings, including Gilders Creek and Indian Creek.
-The trail shares sections with the Buncombe Horse Trail on the way to Brick House Campground and passes beaver ponds, lakes named Macedonia, Sedalia, and John’s Creek, and wetlands.
+The route begins near Newberry High School and uses quiet country roads before entering singletrack and forest trails.
+Early terrain includes pine ridges, hardwood bottomlands, and crossings of Gilders Creek and Indian Creek.
+The trail shares sections with the Buncombe Horse Trail and passes Brick House Campground, beaver ponds, and the lakes at Macedonia, Sedalia, and John’s Creek.
 The Cross Keys House serves as the official halfway aid station.